capalh/vagrant/README.md

 5. Vagrant VS. Docker -> VM vs Container
 6. Vagrant VS. Terraform:

-    `Vagrant` is a tool fucused for managing development env.
-    `Terraform` is a tool for building infrastructure by levarage public cloud like AWS, Azure, etc. Infrastructure as a code.
+    `Vagrant` is a tool fucused for managing development env.\n `Terraform` is a tool for building infrastructure by levarage public cloud like AWS, Azure, etc. Infrastructure as a code.
 Seamless tranfer between cloud providers.